spaceship-prompt/spaceship-prompt/docs/Options.md

 ### Directory (`dir`)

 Directory is always shown and truncated to the value of `SPACESHIP_DIR_TRUNC`.
+While you are in repository, it shows only root directory and folders inside it.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |